-As of December 31, 2010 and 2009, Charter Operating has recorded net deferred income tax liabilities of \$225 million and \$213 million, respectively.
-As part of our net liability, on each of December 31, 2010 and 2009, we had deferred tax assets of \$121 million which primarily relate to tax losses generated by our indirect corporate subsidiaries.
+As of December 31, 2011 and 2010, Charter Operating has recorded net deferred income tax liabilities of \$221 million and \$226 million, respectively.
+As part of our net liability, on December 31, 2011 and 2010, we had gross deferred tax assets of \$88 million and \$121 million, respectively, which primarily relate to tax losses generated by our indirect corporate subsidiaries.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
-Due to our history of losses, we were unable to assume future taxable income in our analysis and accordingly valuation allowances have been established except for deferred benefits available to offset certain deferred tax liabilities that will reverse over time.
-Accordingly, our deferred tax assets have been offset with a corresponding valuation allowance of \$36 million and \$31 million at December 31, 2010 and 2009, respectively.
+Valuation allowances have not been established in jurisdictions where we have a history of reporting taxable income and paying tax, or where deferred tax assets are offset by certain deferred tax liabilities that will reverse over time.
+To the extent the deferred tax assets in a given jurisdiction exceed deferred tax liabilities, valuation allowances have been established.
+Accordingly certain of our gross deferred tax assets have been offset with a corresponding state valuation allowance of \$19 million and \$36 million at December 31, 2011 and 2010, respectively.
+The amount of the deferred tax assets considered realizable and, therefore, reflected in the consolidated balance sheet, would be increased at such time that it is more-likely-than-not future taxable income will be realized during the carryforward period.
+At the time this consideration is met, an adjustment to reverse some portion of the existing valuation allowance would result.